ooz/exercise/README.md

 # Exercise

- Various algorithm and data structures exercises to stay fit in CS basics.
+* Algorithm and data structures exercises to stay fit in CS basics
+* Experiments with frameworks and libraries